 Year of Call: 2001

-Ruth has an eclectic practice which covers litigation, drafting and advisory work across the areas of tax litigation, insolvency, trusts, charities and public law.
+Ruth is involved in litigation and advisory work domestically and offshore in commercial, trusts and property matters.
+She has expertise and wide experience across the areas of trusts, tax litigation, company disputes, charities, insolvency and public law and often where these areas intersect.
 She appears frequently on these matters (led and unled) in the High Court, Tax Tribunals, Court of Appeal and Privy Council.
-Ruth has a strong offshore practice in the areas of chancery commercial litigation and administrative and public law and is heavily involved in a long-running series of judicial review and constitutional proceedings in The Bahamas.
+Ruth has a strong offshore practice and in addition to her commercial chancery practice has been heavily involved in a long-running series of judicial review, contempt and constitutional proceedings in The Bahamas.

 Central Bank of Ecuador v Conticorp SA [2015] UKPC 11; [2016] 1 B.C.L.C.
 26; [2015] Bus.
 L.R.
 D7 Acted in the Privy Council for the defendants to an action brought in the Bahamas by the Central Bank of Ecuador against an Ecuadorian company and its principal shareholders and officers for dishonest assistance in relation to transactions for the transfer to the defendant company of loans and shares in an ecuadorian bank in return for global depository receipts which subsequently proved to be valueless.

-Ardagh Group SA v Pillar Property Group Ltd [2013] EWCA Civ 900 and [2012] EWHC 3649 (Ch) Issue of construction of a share sale agreement entered into for capital gains tax planning purposes (led by Robert Miles QC in Chancery Division and Court of Appeal).
+Ardagh Group SA v Pillar Property Group Ltd [2013] EWCA Civ 900 and [2012] EWHC 3649 (Ch).
+Issue of construction of a share sale agreement entered into for capital gains tax planning purposes (led by Robert Miles QC in Chancery Division and Court of Appeal).

 Mercury Tax Group (In Administration) [2010] EWCA Civ 1379; [2010] S.T.I.
-3242; Times, January 19, 2011 (Court of Appeal) Acted for Claimant in successful appeal against chairman's decision not to admit HMRC's claims for voting purposes.
+3242; Times, January 19, 2011 (Court of Appeal).
+Acted for Claimant in successful appeal against chairman's decision not to admit HMRC's claims for voting purposes.
 Appeal turned on construction of Insolvency Rules 2.38 and 2.39 (unled in High Court; led by George Bompas QC in Court of Appeal).

 Re Stakefield (Midlands) Ltd [2010] EWHC 2518 (Ch); [2011] Bus.
 L.R.
 457 and [2010] EWHC 3175 (Ch).
 Acted for Secretary of State in 3 week directors disqualification trial and in successfully resisting application to strike out proceedings on first day of trial on Art 6 HRA (right to a fair trial) grounds (led by Malcolm Davis-White QC).

 Mercury Tax Group (In Administration) [2010] EWCA Civ 1379; [2010] S.T.I.
-3242; Times, January 19, 2011 (Court of Appeal) Acted for Claimant in successful appeal against chairman's decision not to admit HMRC's claims for voting purposes.
+3242; Times, January 19, 2011 (Court of Appeal).
+Acted for Claimant in successful appeal against chairman's decision not to admit HMRC's claims for voting purposes.
 Appeal turned on construction of Insolvency Rules 2.38 and 2.39 (unled in High Court; led by George Bompas QC in Court of Appeal).

 Re Stakefield (Midlands) Ltd [2010] EWHC 2518 (Ch); [2011] Bus.
 L.R.
 457 and [2010] EWHC 3175 (Ch).
 Acted for Secretary of State in 3 week directors disqualification trial and in successfully resisting application to strike out proceedings on first day of trial on Art 6 HRA (right to a fair trial) grounds (led by Malcolm Davis-White QC).

 Re City Truck Group Limited, Secretary of State for Trade and Industry v Gee & Ors [2007] EWHC 350 (Ch); [2007] All ER (D) 343 (Feb); [2008] B.C.C.
-76: acted for the DTI in company directors disqualification trial involving allegations of invoice discounting fraud (with Lance Ashworth QC).
+76. Acted for the DTI in company directors disqualification trial involving allegations of invoice discounting fraud (with Lance Ashworth QC).

 Sisu Capital Fund Ltd v.
-Tucker and others [2006] BPIR 154; [2006] 1 All ER 167: Acted for two of the four KPMG respondents in the expedited trial of a challenge by certain minority creditors to CVAs in respect of a high-profile failed energy group; probably one of the largest cases ever to deal with an application to set aside a CVA; issue as to whether officeholders could recover costs in relation to the time spent by them and their staff on the case (with Michael Briggs QC, John Machell QC and David Drake).
+Tucker and others [2006] BPIR 154; [2006] 1 All ER 167.
+Acted for two of the four KPMG respondents in the expedited trial of a challenge by certain minority creditors to CVAs in respect of a high-profile failed energy group; probably one of the largest cases ever to deal with an application to set aside a CVA; issue as to whether officeholders could recover costs in relation to the time spent by them and their staff on the case (with Michael Briggs QC, John Machell QC and David Drake).

-Re Plummer [2004] BPIR 767: acted for the Supervisor in a challenge to the validity of an IVA.
+Re Plummer [2004] BPIR 767.
+Acted for the Supervisor in a challenge to the validity of an IVA.

-Dodds v Proprietors of Ocean Club West [2018] Appeared in Supreme Court of TCI for Plaintiffs action re construction of the legislation governing ownership and management of luxury resort complexes in the Turks & Caicos Islands.
+Dodds v Proprietors of Ocean Club West [2018].
+Appeared in Supreme Court of TCI for Plaintiffs action re construction of the legislation governing ownership and management of luxury resort complexes in the Turks & Caicos Islands.

-Chaffe & Ors v The Proprietors, Strata Plan No. 43 Villa Renaissance CL/89 of 2012 Appeared for the successful Plaintiffs in the Supreme Court of the Turks and Caicos Islands in an action re construction of the legislation governing ownership and management of luxury resort complexes in the TCI.
+Chaffe & Ors v The Proprietors, Strata Plan No. 43 Villa Renaissance CL/89 of 2012.
+Appeared for the successful Plaintiffs in the Supreme Court of the Turks and Caicos Islands in an action re construction of the legislation governing ownership and management of luxury resort complexes in the TCI.

-O’Connor v Proprietors of The Pinnacle.
-[2012] Acted for proprietors.
+O’Connor v Proprietors of The Pinnacle [2012].
+Acted for proprietors.

 Ongoing instruction in relation to other property litigation in the Turks and Caicos (relating to land registration, specific performance etc.)

-Metaxides v Swart, Silver Point Condominium Apartments [2015] UKPC 3 Case about the validity of a consent order settling proceedings in relation to the governance of a condominium association.
+Metaxides v Swart, Silver Point Condominium Apartments [2015] UKPC 3.
+Case about the validity of a consent order settling proceedings in relation to the governance of a condominium association.
 Preliminary issue went to Privy Council on issue of validity of the order where there is a non-existent defendant or where defendant not party to the proceedings.
 Appeared for Respondents in Privy Council.
 Also advised successful Plaintiffs in main action in Supreme Court and Court of Appeal of The Bahamas and successfully resisted an application for leave to appeal to the Privy Council.

 Oceania Heights v Willard Clarke Enterprise Ltd (2013) UKPC 3.
 Appeared in the Privy Council on appeal from the Court of Appeal of The Bahamas for the successful Appellants where the issue was whether a registered agreement for the sale of land took priority over a subsequent unregistered conveyance even where the conveyance was executed pursuant to an unregistered contract entered into before the relevant agreement.

-Marwaha v Singh [2013] Advised the Attorney General in relation to the appeal which concerned the circumstances in which the court will interfere with a discretion given to charity trustees under the governing documents of a charity.
+Marwaha v Singh [2013.
+Advised the Attorney General in relation to the appeal which concerned the circumstances in which the court will interfere with a discretion given to charity trustees under the governing documents of a charity.

-Re A Charity [2013] Acted for the Charity Commission in charity proceedings being brought against charity trustees and former employees for, inter alia, breach of fiduciary duty, knowing receipt and dishonest assistance in a breach of trust.
+Re A Charity [2013].
+Acted for the Charity Commission in charity proceedings being brought against charity trustees and former employees for, inter alia, breach of fiduciary duty, knowing receipt and dishonest assistance in a breach of trust.
 Mediated settlement.

 Pitt v Holt and Futter v Futter [2011] EWCA Civ 197; (2011) 108(12) L.S.G.
 19. Acted for HMRC in Supreme Court and Court of Appeal in its landmark challenge to the so-called rule in Hastings-Bass and equitable jurisdiction to set aside a voluntary disposition for mistake (led by Philip Jones QC).

-C v Mackinnon [2007] Advised counter-claimant in professional negligence counterclaim in Jersey arising out of Jersey trust litigation relating to sham trusts; including forum non conveniens challenge in Jersey Court of Appeal.
+C v Mackinnon [2007].
+Advised counter-claimant in professional negligence counterclaim in Jersey arising out of Jersey trust litigation relating to sham trusts; including forum non conveniens challenge in Jersey Court of Appeal.

-Mackinnon v The Regent Trust Company Limited [2006] Obtained an interim injunction preventing the removal of trust assets from the jurisdiction in the context of Jersey trust litigation; disclosure application; scope of and exercise of discretion under CPR r.
+Mackinnon v The Regent Trust Company Limited [2006].
+Obtained an interim injunction preventing the removal of trust assets from the jurisdiction in the context of Jersey trust litigation; disclosure application; scope of and exercise of discretion under CPR r.
 31.14.

-In Re the Estate of Wilfred Samuel Lamb Deceased, Shuck v Loveridge (a child) (2005) [2005] EWHC 72 (Ch); [2005] All ER (D) 306 (Jan): acted for the successful defendant in a challenge to the validity of a codicil on the ground of lack of knowledge and approval.
+In Re the Estate of Wilfred Samuel Lamb Deceased, Shuck v Loveridge (a child) (2005) [2005] EWHC 72 (Ch); [2005] All ER (D) 306 (Jan).
+Acted for the successful defendant in a challenge to the validity of a codicil on the ground of lack of knowledge and approval.

 Cromwell v Copley [2004] All ER (D) 339 (Feb) acted for the settlor claiming rectification of a declaration of trust.

-Coalition to Protect Clifton Bay v The Prime Minister of the Commonwealth of The Bahamas and others [2013-2018] and Coalition to Protect Clifton Bay v Hon Jerome Fitzgerald MP and another [2017] Advised the applicants in 4 high-profile judicial review challenges to various no action' decisions by the Bahamian government in relation to unauthorised land reclamation activities in the Bahamas and in ongoing related recusal, committal and enforcement proceedings.
+Coalition to Protect Clifton Bay v The Prime Minister of the Commonwealth of The Bahamas and others [2013-2018] and Coalition to Protect Clifton Bay v Hon Jerome Fitzgerald MP and another [2017].
+Advised the applicants in 4 high- profile judicial review challenges to various no action' decisions by the Bahamian government in relation to unauthorised land reclamation activities in the Bahamas and in ongoing related recusal, committal and enforcement proceedings.

 Save The Bays & another v.
 (1) Hon.
 Frederick Mitchell (Minister of Foreign Affairs and Immigration) (2) Hon.
 Jerome Fitzgerald (Minister of Education, Science and Technology), and (3) Attorney General of The Bahamas, 2016/PUB/con/00016 Advised (with Prof Dan Sarooshi QC) the applicants in constitutional action resulting in a finding the Government and a Member of the Cabinet in the Bahamas in breach of the Constitution by referring in parliament to the applicant’s private correspondence.
 Raised important issues of supremacy of the Constitution over Parliament specifically parliamentary privilege.

-Bimini Blue Coalition Ltd v The Prime Minister of the Commonwealth of The Bahamas and others [2014] UKPC 23 Acted (unled) for the Appellants in two appeals before the Privy Council in relation to (i) the Court of Appeal of The Bahamas’ decision to release developers of a cruise ship terminal from an undertaking preventing them from dredging coral reef; in which the PC granted the Appellants an injunction; and (ii) the Supreme Court of the Bahamas’ decision to release the injunction.
+Bimini Blue Coalition Ltd v The Prime Minister of the Commonwealth of The Bahamas and others [2014] UKPC 23.
+Acted (unled) for the Appellants in two appeals before the Privy Council in relation to (i) the Court of Appeal of The Bahamas’ decision to release developers of a cruise ship terminal from an undertaking preventing them from dredging coral reef; in which the PC granted the Appellants an injunction; and (ii) the Supreme Court of the Bahamas’ decision to release the injunction.

 Re Earth Ltd v Minister for Marine Resource, Prime Minister and others (2014) Advised applicants in successful challenge to decisions to allow an $8million dolphin facility to be constructed and operated and to grant dolphin import licences contrary to international conventions and domestic law on marine mammal protection.
 Succeeded in having international conventions applied.

-Responsible Development of Abaco Ltd v Prime Minister of the Commonwealth of The Bahamas and others [2012] Advised the successful applicants a in judicial review challenge to decisions to permit a bunker C oil burning power station to be constructed and operated in area of environmental importance.
+Responsible Development of Abaco Ltd v Prime Minister of the Commonwealth of The Bahamas and others [2012].
+Advised the successful applicants a in judicial review challenge to decisions to permit a bunker C oil burning power station to be constructed and operated in area of environmental importance.
 Resisted application for permission to appeal to the Privy Council.

-Save Guana Cay Reef Association Limited v The Minister Responsible for Crown Lands and the Treasurer of the Bahamas and Ors [2009] UKPC 44 Acted (unled) for the Appellants in a 3 day hearing before the Privy Council of an appeal against the Court of Appeal of the Bahamas' rejection of the Appellants' judicial review challenge to the Bahamian government's decision to approve a $500m development in the Bahamas.
+Save Guana Cay Reef Association Limited v The Minister Responsible for Crown Lands and the Treasurer of the Bahamas and Ors [2009] UKPC 44.
+Acted (unled) for the Appellants in a 3 day hearing before the Privy Council of an appeal against the Court of Appeal of the Bahamas' rejection of the Appellants' judicial review challenge to the Bahamian government's decision to approve a $500m development in the Bahamas.
 Obtained an injunction in the PC on the same case in 2005.

-Stagecoach Group Plc and Stagecoach Holdings Ltd v Revenue and Customs Commissioners [2016] UKFTT (TC) 120 Instructed by HMRC in appeal in relation to whether the loan relationship regime in the Corporation Tax Act 2009 Pt 5 applied to a parent company's scheme to recapitalise its subsidiary.
+Stagecoach Group Plc and Stagecoach Holdings Ltd v Revenue and Customs Commissioners [2016] UKFTT (TC) 120.
+Instructed by HMRC in appeal in relation to whether the loan relationship regime in the Corporation Tax Act 2009 Pt 5 applied to a parent company's scheme to recapitalise its subsidiary.

-Ardagh Group SA v Pillar Property Group Ltd [2013] EWCA Civ 900 and [2012] EWHC 3649 (Ch) Issue of construction of a share sale agreement entered into for capital gains tax planning purposes (led by Robert Miles QC in Chancery Division and Court of Appeal).
+Ardagh Group SA v Pillar Property Group Ltd [2013] EWCA Civ 900 and [2012] EWHC 3649 (Ch) Issue of construction of a share sale agreement entered into for capital gains tax planning purposes (led by Robert Miles KC in Chancery Division and Court of Appeal).

 Pitt v Holt and Futter v Futter [2011] EWCA Civ 197; (2011) 108(12) L.S.G.
-19. Acted for HMRC in Court of appeal and Supreme Court in landmark challenge to the so-called rule in Hastings-Bass and equitable jurisdiction to set aside a voluntary disposition for mistake (led by Philip Jones QC).
+19. Acted for HMRC in Court of appeal and Supreme Court in landmark challenge to the so-called rule in Hastings-Bass and equitable jurisdiction to set aside a voluntary disposition for mistake (led by Philip Jones KC).

 M R Klincke v Revenue & Customs Commissioners [2009] UKFTT 156 (TC) [2009] S.F.T.D.
 466; [2009] S.T.I.
-2421 Acted for successful HMRC in appeal on the construction of s.132(3) of the Taxation of Chargeable Gains Act 1992 (whether the cancellation of a currency right amounted to a conversion of loan notes within the meaning of s.132(3)) (led by Michael Gibbon QC).
+2421.
+Acted for successful HMRC in appeal on the construction of s.132(3) of the Taxation of Chargeable Gains Act 1992 (whether the cancellation of a currency right amounted to a conversion of loan notes within the meaning of s.132(3)) (led by Michael Gibbon KC).

 Drexler & Ors v HMRC instructed by HMRC in a tax appeal on whether holding and selling artworks and wines constitutes "making or holding investments" for the purposes of business property relief.

 Harding v HM Revenue & Customs [2008] EWCA Civ 1164; [2008] S.T.C.
 3499; 79 T.C.
 885; [2008] B.T.C.
 772; [2008] S.T.I.
-2322 represented the successful respondent in resisting an appeal in the Court of Appeal on the construction of s.117(1)(b) of the Taxation of Chargeable Gains Act 1992 relating to the definition of qualifying corporate bonds where foreign exchange provisions have lapsed (led by Michael Furness QC).
+2322 represented the successful respondent in resisting an appeal in the Court of Appeal on the construction of s.117(1)(b) of the Taxation of Chargeable Gains Act 1992 relating to the definition of qualifying corporate bonds where foreign exchange provisions have lapsed (led by Michael Furness KC).

 Smith & Commissioners for HM Revenue & Customs [2007] EWHC 2304 (Ch); [2008] S.T.C.
 1649; 78 T.C.
 819; [2007] B.T.C.
 8010; [2008] W.T.L.R.
 147; [2007] S.T.I.
 2560; (2007) 157 N.L.J.
-1506: successfully represented HMRC in a Chancery Division appeal from the Special Commissioners on the interpretation of s.263 of the Inheritance Tax Act 1984.
+1506.
+Successfully represented HMRC in a Chancery Division appeal from the Special Commissioners on the interpretation of s.263 of the Inheritance Tax Act 1984.

-Marwaha v Singh [2013] Advised the Attorney General in relation to the appeal which concerned the circumstances in which the court will interfere with a discretion given to charity trustees under the governing documents of a charity.
+Marwaha v Singh [2013].
+Advised the Attorney General in relation to the appeal which concerned the circumstances in which the court will interfere with a discretion given to charity trustees under the governing documents of a charity.

-Re A Charity [2013] Acted for the Charity Commission in charity proceedings being brought against charity trustees and former employees for, inter alia, breach of fiduciary duty, knowing receipt and dishonest assistance in a breach of trust.
+Re A Charity [2013].
+Acted for the Charity Commission in charity proceedings being brought against charity trustees and former employees for, inter alia, breach of fiduciary duty, knowing receipt and dishonest assistance in a breach of trust.
 Mediated settlement.

 Pitt v Holt and Futter v Futter [2011] EWCA Civ 197; (2011) 108(12) L.S.G.
 19. Acted for HMRC in Supreme Court and Court of Appeal in its landmark challenge to the so-called rule in Hastings-Bass and equitable jurisdiction to set aside a voluntary disposition for mistake (led by Philip Jones QC).